gregory-eglen/100-days-of-code/r1-log.md

 ## R1D3 [01/14/2020]
 Continued working on the Trello clone.
 Added Ajax requests to the log in and sign up buttons.
 Watched a good lecture about the event loop by Phillip Roberts. https://youtu.be/8aGhZQkoFbQ

+## R1D4 [01/15/2020]
+Continued to work on the Trello clone.
+Added messages for response errors.
+Set up local storage to handle JSON web tokens for user authentication.
+Set up default configuration for AJAX requests using $.ajaxSetup method.
+Learned to inspect network traffic using browser DevTools.